 A symptom of tour career slowdown could be the amount of time you are spending with your mentors.

-When the rate of change around you is extreme, it is essential you are constantly with them.
+When the rate of change around you is extreme, you must be constantly with them.

 Data is important; information is power and advantage.
 And information enables speed.
-In fact whoever possesses the most reliable information is in the best position to outdo everyone around them — they do the right thing quicker.
+Whoever possesses the most reliable information is in the best position to outdo everyone around them — they do the right thing quicker.
 And success usually follows.

 Someone knows someone and something that you can use to advance your agenda.